dhiegosales/ErrUncSeriesAnalyzer/README.md

 # ErrUncSeriesAnalyzer: Error and Uncertainty Series Analyzer

 This software provides tools for importing, analyzing, and exporting error and uncertainty data from simulation series in CSV format.
-It supports calculating various objective functions (such as RMSE, MAE, BIAS, r, r², and NSE) and generating uncertainty measures using the 95PPU, R-Factor, and P-Factor theory [1].
+It supports calculating various objective functions (such as RMSE, MAE, BIAS, PBIAS, r, r², and NSE) and generating uncertainty measures using the 95PPU, R-Factor, and P-Factor theory [1].
 The results can be exported to an Excel report (.xlsx), including plots.

 ---